Entering PhD students in the GPRS receive:

-- Tuition grants up to the full amount of tuition and fees for the academic year
+- Tuition grants up to the full amount of tuition and fees for each academic year

-The stipend portion is normally renewable at $16,000.00 for two additional years.
-Assuming satisfactory progress, a student will then be eligible for a dissertation fellowship of $10,000.00 for the fourth year of the program.
-There is no departmental aid for students at the master's level.
+Assuming satisfactory progress, a student will then be eligible for a dissertation fellowship of $10,000.00 for the fifth year of the program.

 A limited number of teaching and research assistantships are occasionally available in SMU's Perkins School of Theology.
 In addition, there are some restricted scholarships and fellowships for which graduate students in religious studies may be eligible.
 One such possibility is the Fellowship in Latino/a Christianity and Religions.